It doesn’t matter if you have one day in Victoria or an entire week, there are plenty of fun things to do in Victoria for the entire family.

 Victoria frequently features in Top Places to Visit lists from popular travel magazines and websites such as Condé Nast Traveler and TripAdvisor and rightly so: Victoria is highly worth a visit!
 This Victoria Itinerary will help you make the most of your trip to Victoria.

 Please read my disclosure policy for more information.

-- Victoria 3-day itinerary with the best things to do in Victoria
+- The best things to do in Victoria BC

 - How to get to Victoria